 In our metastatic study IT-01, a high percentage of highly refractory patients treated with INT230-6, whose cancer had progressed following multiple drug treatments – a median of 3 and primarily all approved therapies – have shown disease stabilization.
 There has also been a significant increase in overall survival compared to expected for this severely ill population.
 Further, exploratory analysis indicates that receiving intratumoral INT230-6 where the total drug volume (mL) administered over 5 sessions is equivalent or greater than approximately 40% of the patient’s baseline incoming total tumor burden (measured in cubic centimeters from scans) leads to a further increase in survival compared to historical data.

-Following treatment, many subjects’ tumors increase in size over baseline, then regress on subsequent scans (potential pseudo progression).
+INT230-6 dosing is determined from scan data.
+The to-be-injected dose is based by either the tumor longest diameter (for tumors under 9 cm) or the total calculated volume based on 3 dimensions using the modified ellipsoid formula.
+The observation made in mouse models that a specific drug dose per volume of tumor is needed to completely saturate the injected tumors appears to be highly relevant in humans.
+Following treatment, many subjects’ tumors increase in size over baseline, then regress on subsequent scans.
 Several patients showed some size reduction of one or more non injected lesions in lymph nodes, liver, lung, perineum, and retroperitoneal areas (abscopal effects to visceral lesions).
-The drug was well tolerated, with most adverse events being of low grade (1 or 2).
+Our drug has been well tolerated, with most adverse events being of mild or moderate i.e. low grade (1 or 2) based on CTCAE scoring.